Android Users Can Group Watch YouTube Videos With 100 Friends

-Google has added a new batch of free features for Android phones to help share lots of files at once, which makes it easier to mass-share files, warn deaf users about alarming sounds and watch YouTube videos together.
+Google has added a new batch of free features for Android phones to help share lots of files at once, warn deaf users about alarming sounds and watch YouTube videos together.

 You can also group watch videos on YouTube or play a handful of classic games like Uno or Heads Up with up to 100 friends through Google Meet thanks to new live-sharing features, accessible through the triple-dot button on the bottom right of the menu bar.